West Rock Ridge: Recreation and conservation

 West Rock Ridge is an outdoor recreation resource popular among residents and visitors of the metropolitan New Haven region.
 Views from the clifftops span New Haven, the rural landscape to the west as far as the Berkshires, Long Island Sound, and Long Island.
 Most of the ridge is within the public domain as state and town park land, conservation easement, and watershed property.
 Housing developments are prevalent on the northern slopes of the ridge but do not reach to the summit crest.
 The ridge boasts a substantial network of hiking trails and park roads, cliffs, rugged woodlands, scenic ponds and reservoirs, and waterfalls.
 Two noteworthy hiking trails cross the ridge: the Regicides Trail which traverses the summit crest from end to end, and the Quinnipiac Trail which crosses the northern summit of the ridge and extends north over Sanford Mountain and east over Sleeping Giant.
 Both are maintained by the non-profit Connecticut Forest and Park Association.

 West Rock Ridge State Park occupies most of the ridgeline as well as the undeveloped Lake Wintergreen on the east side of the mountain.
 The park is open daily from 8 a.m. to sunset for a variety of recreational uses, including hiking, bicycling, fishing, car-top boating, horseback riding, dog walking, picnicking, and other passive pursuits.
-The Park Road to the South Overlook and Judges Cave is open daily to vehicle traffic from Memorial Day through the last weekend in October.
+Regicides Drive to the South Overlook and Judges Cave is open daily to vehicle traffic from the Saturday of Memorial Day weekend through the last Sunday in October.
 Park access is free of charge for all users.
+Baldwin Drive is permanently closed to the public, but is used by maintenance crews to access the towers on the ridge.

 The City of New Haven owns and manages the 43 acre West Rock Nature Center on the southeast side of the mountain.
-The center offers interpretive programs on local ecology, outdoor skills workshops, and features laboratories, gardens, interpretive trails, a visitor's center, and classroom facilities.
+The center offers interpretive programs on local ecology, outdoor skills workshops, and features laboratories, gardens, interpretive trails, a visitor's center, and classroom facilities, which are open for scheduled events.
 The center has been in operation since 1946 and is listed on the State Register of Historic Places by the Connecticut Historical Commission.

 The town of Woodbridge owns and manages the Bishop Estate and Darling House Trails, a 160 acre property on the west flank of the ridge.
 The property offers a network of trails, historic buildings, gardens, and bridges over the West River.
-Named for Thomas Darling (1720–1789), active in the American Revolution and a friend and contemporary of Benjamin Franklin, the estate is open to passive activities such as hiking, picnicking, and bird watching.
+Named for Thomas Darling (1720–1789), a Tory, he was acquainted with Benjamin Franklin, the estate is open to passive activities such as hiking, picnicking, and bird watching.
 Trails on the property link up with the Regicides Trail on the ridge.